GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/attachments/file-attachment-payload-properties.md

 #### Parameters

-  - ofType: The type an extra data should be decoded as.
+  - `ofType`: The type an extra data should be decoded as.

 #### Returns